Table of Contents

 - Each college will run a competitive seed grant program that aligns with their specific needs.

 - Colleges will submit a list of research projects to the VPR that they recommend for seed funding.

-- Lead investigators on recommended projects will submit a project summary and detailed budget to InfoReady and upon final VPR approval will work with the Office of Sponsored Projects (OSP) to set-up a DSS account to access the seed funds.
+- Lead investigators on recommended projects will submit a project summary and detailed budget to InfoReady.
+After final VPR approval, the PI will work with the Office of Sponsored Projects (OSP) to set-up a DSS account to access the seed funds.

-- Colleges will receive a notification in early August from the VPR office regarding funds available for their seed grant program.
+- Colleges will receive a notification in August from the VPR Office regarding funds available for their seed grant program.

-- Assistant/Associate Deans of Research, or their equivalents, are expected to develop
+- Assistant/Associate Deans of Research, or their equivalents, are expected to submit

-a college-specific, competitive seed grant process which includes:
+a college-specific, competitive seed grant process to the VPR Office that includes:

 - Aim/goal for utilization of seed funds.

 - Methods for soliciting seed grant applications from faculty.

 - A description of the internal seed grant review process.